Multiple expressions can be grouped together by wrapping them in

 Named capturing groups

-Because groups are non-capturing by default, you can add parentheses freely without accidentally changing the capturing group numbers.
+Because groups are non-capturing by default, you can add parentheses freely without accidentally changing the capturing group indices.
 However, it’s usually better to use named capturing groups, so you don’t need to count groups and instead refer to each group by a name:

 :name('Max' | 'Laura') (' is ' | ' was ') :adverb('asleep' | 'awake')

-Now, the first group is named
+Now, the capturing groups are named

 If we put the